 For example, the data from an in-person exit interview could be used or “rolled over” for an SMS survey sent a few hours after the patient leaves the facility.
 This method of mixed methods research allows you to build upon the data you learned previously to ensure that your patient’s care is continuously monitored.
 In addition, they won’t simply be answering the same questions over and over again with each survey sent.

 Additionally, you could use mixed-methods research to reach the patient in multiple ways.
 If they are not responsive using mail-in surveys, you could try email.
-Or, if they aren’t responding to an email, you could try a phone call.
-This ensures that you have multiple touchpoints to connect with a patient and gather the information you are looking for.
+Or, if they aren’t responding to an email, you could try an automated phone call.
+This ensures you have multiple touchpoints to connect with a patient and gather the information you are looking for.

 Lastly, you can use mixed methods research to combine what your providers know about the patient and their conditions and compare it to the data they receive from these surveys.
 This will allow you to better treat patients with these same conditions or concerns in the future.